County Republican Women's group to host home rule debate

 The meeting is open to the public.
 Tickets are available for the luncheon at $20 with registration before June 14 or $25 at the door, although Frankenstein said those who hope to eat should RSVP at least three days in advance.
 There are also $5 tickets for others to attend without lunch, although they’re welcome to water and coffee.
 The event is free for students.

-The buffet luncheon begins at 11:30 a.m. with the debate starting around noon at the Alec Johnson Ballroom.
-The meeting will go to about 1 p.m.
+The buffet luncheon begins at 11:30 a.m. with the debate starting around noon at the Alex Johnson Ballroom.
+The meeting will end around 1 p.m.

 People can register online at eventbrite.com.
 Only cash and checks will be taken at the door.